Trial End Value Summary in Wispr Flow

 Overview

-Flow personalizes the summary based on how you've used the product during your trial, then presents two paths forward: upgrade to keep unlimited use, or continue with a weekly word cap.
+Flow personalizes the summary based on how you used the product during your trial, then presents two paths forward: upgrade to keep unlimited use, or continue with a weekly word cap.

 Key behaviors

-Solo vs. team: The messaging and options reflect whether you're using Wispr Flow individually or as part of a team account.
+Solo vs. team: The messaging and options reflect whether you're using Flow individually or as part of a team account.
+Post-trial modals are shown to solo (individual) users only — team and enterprise users do not see them.

 Continue with word limit: Stay on the Basic plan at 2,000 words per week without upgrading.
 You can upgrade later at any time.

-Notification vs. modal: The post-trial notification only includes the "Keep unlimited words" button — the "Continue with word limit" option is available on the modal, not the notification.
+Notification vs. modal: The post-trial notification only includes the "Keep unlimited words" button.
+The "Continue with word limit" option is available on the modal only.

 FAQs